Federal Bench-Bar Conference June 13

 Upcoming Public Interest Programs, Trainings

-The Philadelphia Bar Association’s Law School Outreach Committee of the Public Interest Section will host the "Summer Brown Bag Lunch Series," from 12 to 1:30 p.m. at the Philadelphia Bar Association, 1101 Market St every Thursday, beginning May 29.
+The Philadelphia Bar Association’s Law School Outreach Committee of the Public Interest Section will host the "Summer Brown Bag Lunch Series," from 12 to 1:30 p.m. at the Philadelphia Bar Association, 1101 Market St. every Thursday, through July.
 These free programs, which run through July, provide an opportunity for summer law student interns to meet public interest attorneys who are leaders in their field and learn about different types of public interest practice and fellowship opportunities in the greater Philadelphia area.
-To download a schedule of the programs, visit the Public Interest Section web page by clicking here.
+To download a schedule of the programs, visit the Public Interest Section web page by clicking here

 National Constitution Center Programs of Interest